 Step 5: Request Quotes and Make a Decision

-You should be able to reach out to a provider and provide some basic information such as the number of users and also answer a few other simple questions and get a quote.
+You should be able to provide some basic information such as the number of users and also answer a few other simple questions and get a quote.
 Be sure to ask if signing a long-term contract is required.
 Some providers lock you into a contract that is 3-years or more.
 Also, ask about fees and other charges so you get a full understanding of the total costs.
 Many providers charge 20-40% more than their listed price due to fees and hidden charges.

-Level365 provides hassle-free quotes on business phone service that will improve, integrate and connect your overall communications.
+Level365 provides hassle-free quotes on business phone service that will connect, integrate, and improve your overall communications.
 You won’t get any heavy-handed sales approach from Level365 and we respect your wishes.
 If you just want some preliminary information or pricing, we can provide that as well.

 Level365 offers a complete Unified Communications as a Service (UCaaS) solution with enterprise voice that is customizable and scalable for your business.
 Our service seamlessly integrates communication among desk phones, computers, and mobile devices to improve efficiency and collaboration.
 Our UC platform extends beyond voice communications with Unified Messaging, Presence, Chat/SMS, Video Collaboration, Cloud Faxing, CRM Integrations, and more.